Vermont Green FC: First seasons

 The club played its first match on May 16, 2022, defeating Boston City FC 4–0.
 Norwegian Eythor Bjorgolfsson scored their first goal on a penalty late in the first half.
-On May 28, 2022 Vermont Green FC won in their home opener, in front of a crowd of 1,001 people.
+On May 28, 2022, Vermont Green FC won in their home opener, in front of a crowd of 1,001 people.
 Portuguese midfielder Rodrigo Vaza scored his first goal for the club and the first home VGFC goal in history.
 On July 17, 2022, the Green defeated Western Mass Pioneers 1–0 in front of a capacity crowd of 2,500 to clinch a playoff spot in their first season of play.
+After upsetting hosts Lionsbridge FC in the opening round, VGFC were eliminated by eventual national runner up Long Island Roughriders.